Abarim Publications' online Biblical Hebrew Dictionary

 The strength of a group is proportional to its level of synchronicity, and the principles of laughter and harmonic music may have originated as demonstrations of strength (namely group-synchronicity) rather than entertainment (see the name Isaac).

-About half of the thirty six occurrences of this verb in the Bible occurs in the reports of military campaigns (Nehemiah 9:24).
+About half of the thirty six occurrences of this verb in the Bible occur in the reports of military campaigns (Nehemiah 9:24).
 A large portion of the other occurrences deal with a king's submission to God (1 Kings 21:29).

 HAW Theological Wordbook of the Old Testament notes two striking usages of this verb, namely in Leviticus 26:41 and 2 Chronicles 7:14, where humility is marked as a key condition for God's blessing.